Being an eBay reseller isn’t something I thought I would do to make money from home.

-When I started this blog and delved into the amazing money saving community I found on social media, never did I expect to turn back to eBay selling.
-Like most people, I had dabbled in this in the past to get rid of various bits of clutter, but that was as far as it went.
+Like most people, I had dabbled as an eBay reseller in the past to get rid of various bits of clutter, but that was as far as it went.
 Generally my experiences as a seller had been ok (not amazing, due to the selling prices) but the amounts I was getting for some of my items just made me think it was pointless.
-The final straw was non-payment on some new unworn River Island shoes that only went for about £6 in the first place, and then the buyer had the cheek to message several months later asking if I could remove the unpaid strike off her account as it had been her sister!

-So when I read various blog posts about Ebay reselling, my first reaction was to let them pass me by.
+So when I read various blog posts about being a Ebay reseller, my first reaction was to let them pass me by.
 Good for them if they are making it work but I know it’s not for me.
-But gradually over the next few weeks I began to think about what I had lying around the house that I could sell – after all, I was beginning to see every penny counts and why not get rid of some clutter that may otherwise depreciate in value (such as an old Nintendo DS console).
-In the back of my mind though I didn’t hold out much hope for what I had lying around having previously had a big KonMarie style clearout.
-I am pleased to say I was wrong!
+But gradually over the next few weeks I began to think about what I had lying around the house that I could sell – after all, I was beginning to see every penny counts and why not get rid of some clutter that may otherwise depreciate in value?

 Wondering what you could declutter to sell?
 Thrifty Mum talks here about 10 easy things to declutter.